networknt/light-doc/content/concern/consul.md

 emailPassword: change-to-real-password
 ```

-Please note the consulToken defined in the secret.yml example.
+Please note the consulToken defined in the secret.yml example above.

 * client.trustore

 Assuming that TLS is used, we need to import the consul certificate to the client.truststore with keytool.
-You can ask the Consul admin for the certicate.
+You can ask the Consul admin for the certificate.
 Please refer to [keystore truststore][] for more info.

 * handler.yml